Canon 2000D vs Panasonic FT7

 It is notable that the 2000D has a hotshoe, while the FT7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 2000D and the FT7 are recent models that feature in their makers' current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the FT7 followed on from the Panasonic FT6.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.

 Review summary: Canon 2000D vs Panasonic FT7